Skip to main content

 Peptide Therapies the Next Frontier in Sleep Optimization

-Peptide therapies represent a more targeted approach to hormonal health, using specific signaling molecules to stimulate the body’s own production of (GH).
+Peptide therapies represent a more targeted approach to hormonal health, using specific signaling molecules to stimulate the body’s own production of growth hormone (GH).
 Human growth hormone is released in pulses during the deepest stages of sleep (slow-wave sleep) and is essential for cellular repair, metabolism, and recovery.
 Age-related decline in GH is linked to reduced deep sleep and feelings of being unrested upon waking.

 Peptide therapies use specific signaling molecules to encourage the body’s natural production of restorative hormones.